glenndehaan/unifi-voucher-site/README.md

       AUTH_OIDC_CLIENT_ID: ''
       # OIDC client secret provided by oauth provider
       AUTH_OIDC_CLIENT_SECRET: ''
+      # Skips the internal login page, and redirects to the OIDC auth flow
+      AUTH_OIDC_REDIRECT_LOGIN: 'false'
       # In environments with multiple organizations sharing a single UniFi Controller instance, it may be desirable to limit users to only manage vouchers associated with their own organization.
       # This restriction is based on the domain (including subdomains and TLDs) of the users email address.
       AUTH_OIDC_RESTRICT_VISIBILITY: 'false'